For the first time in Western Australia, strata managers have a legislated framework of responsibilities to guide them in their role

 - Having a written contract with the strata company

 - Being able to account separately for money that you pay or receive on behalf of the strata company

 Requirements that are new for WA strata managers include:

 - Professional indemnity insurance

 - Recognised educational qualifications as set out in Schedule 4 of the Strata Titles (General) Regulations 2019.

 - How strata company funds must be paid into bank accounts.

-As a strata manager, you will still be working for a strata company under the regular guidance of the strata council.
-However, the relationship between you and the council will be more clearly defined and help reduce conflicts due to misunderstanding.
+- As a strata manager, you still work for a strata company under the regular guidance of the strata council.
+However, the relationship between you and the council is more clearly defined and helps reduce conflicts due to misunderstanding.